kernelle-soft/blizz/crates/violet/README.md

-# Violet: from Code Complexity Analysis to Code Legibility Analysis
+# Violet: an Informational Approach to Code Legibility Analysis

 *A language-agnostic complexity analyzer based on distributional information theory principles*